jelocodes/jelocodes.github.io/_posts/2018-08-23-task_monster_productivity_meets_tamagotchis.markdown

 The Progress Bar calculation is done by looking at the length of a passed-in 'tasks' prop, which is an array containing all of the particular to-do list's to-do items.
 Each individual task has a 'done' attribute, which is a bool that, when truthy, determines that task item's completion.
 We filter the 'done' task items from the tasks prop array, and divide that by the total length of the array, multiplied by 100.

 ```
 let progress = {
   width: parseInt((((this.props.tasks.filter(task => task.done === true).length) / this.props.tasks.length) * 100),10) + "%"
 }
 ```

 The Task Monster logo is typed in [Amatic SC](https://fonts.google.com/specimen/Amatic+SC), which I chose because it reminded me a bit of the font used in Maurice Sendak's [Where The Wild Things Are](https://images-na.ssl-images-amazon.com/images/I/51fCyTfSXRL.jpg/).

 **Part 5: New Monster on the Block**

 I thought it would be cool to persist the monsters that users create on the Ethereum blockchain.
-Each new monster is generated (albeit primitively right now) uniquely as a result of the user's Ethereum wallet address and the name of their to-do list, and lives on the Task Monster smart contract on the blockchain.
-So, your monster is cryptographically stored as belonging to you, and levels up as a result of your productivity - the being that it's kind of like a permanent, untamperable record of how productive you are (in cute digital monster form!).
+Each new monster is generated (albeit primitively right now) uniquely as a result of the user's Ethereum wallet address and the name of their to-do list, and lives on the Task Monster smart contract that I've deployed on the blockchain.
+So, your monster is cryptographically stored as belonging to you, and levels up as a result of your productivity - the idea being that it's kind of like a permanent, untamperable record of how productive you are (in cute digital monster form!).

-I used the [Remix IDE](https://remix.ethereum.org) to code and debug my smart contract, and then used [Truffle](https://truffleframework.com) to deploy it to the Ethereum blockchain (Kovan Test Chain).
-Client-side, I used the compiled abi and bytecode and fed it into the web3.js JavaScript libraries to create a client-side connection to the smart contract, accessible to users via the [Metamask](https://metamask.io) Chrome extension (you need to have Metamask installed to use Task Monster).
+I used the [Remix IDE](https://remix.ethereum.org) to code and debug my smart contract, and then used [Truffle](https://truffleframework.com) to deploy it to the Ethereum blockchain (specifically, the Kovan Test Chain).
+Client-side, I used the compiled abi and bytecode and fed it into the web3.js JavaScript libraries to create a client-side connection to the smart contract, its functionality accessible to users via the [Metamask](https://metamask.io) Chrome extension (you need to have Metamask installed to use Task Monster).

 On the blockchain, the monsters exist as a struct, having a name, a gender, and are owned by a particular Ethereum address, as denoted in the Solidity code below.
-We create an array of the unique monster ids (unsigned 256 bit integers), and create a mapping of the monster ids to the actual monster struct objects for easy retrieval.
+We create an array of the unique monster ids (unsigned 256-bit integers), and create a mapping of the monster ids to the actual monster structs for easy retrieval.

 ```
 pragma solidity ^0.4.23;